tvanasse/Tobii-EyeX-Python-Bindings/README.md

-This goal of this repository is to provide python bindings for the Tobii EyeX API.
-These programs will demonstrate the most basic ability of the Tobii EyeX Engine with Python.
+The goal of this repository is to provide python bindings for the Tobii EyeX C/C++ API.
+These programs demonstrate the most basic ability of the Tobii EyeX Engine with Python.